sibasmarak/CSE-7th-Semester-IIT-KGP/README.md

 - Questions and solutions for Test 3 (MCQ Test).

 # CS60038-Advances-in-Operating-Systems-Design
-- Each directory contains a Makefile.
+- Each directory contains Makefile.
     - Except Part A of Assignment 1 which required only a PDF Report submission.
 - Thank you [Debajyoti Dasgupta](https://github.com/debajyotidasgupta) for sharing the solutions to Assignment 3 after submission deadline!